Have US bishops sold out to the ‘open borders’ world order?

 I guess that depends on whether or not you think social cohesion is enhanced when Americans have fewer things in common with their neighbors.
 In past centuries, immigrants assimilated into the mainstream American culture, which was deeply rooted in Western values.
 In recent decades, social justice warriors have made the United States a balkanized, identity politics-driven cesspool of hatred where minorities and illegal immigrants have been taught to despise “privileged” white Christians, white men in particular (the media’s reaction to the Covington story is proof enough of that).
 How is America better off?

-I guess it also depends on whether or not you think immigration is being used by Democrats to grow their base and if it's being employed by international elites to create a cosmopolitan, secular world order without borders.
-It’s clear to me that this is precisely what’s going on.
-But don’t take my word for it.
+Immigration is being used by Democrats to grow their base.
+It's also being pushed by international elites with the aim of creating a cosmopolitan, secular world order without borders.
+Don’t take my word for it.
 Take former Secretary of State John Kerry’s, who in 2016 told graduates of Northeastern University to ready themselves to enter “a complex and borderless world.”

 Count me among those who see things the way Archbishop Schneider of Kazakhstan and Cardinal Robert Sarah do.
 Both men have on multiple occasions said there is an orchestrated, globalist plot utilizing mass migration to de-Christianize the West and to create a blended, post-national, one-dimensional world.
 Shame on U.S. Bishops for not echoing their remarks.